One Transformer for All Time Series: Representing and Training with Time-Dependent Heterogeneous Tabular Data: Experiments

-\cref{tab.ablation} shows the results (based on our partition of the dataset).
-The first row is the baseline, which corresponds to our implementation of TabBERT, starting from its publicly available code and keeping fixed all the main hyperparameters (e.g., the number of layers of the two Transformers, the number of heads, the number of hidden units, etc.).
+\Cref{tab.ablation} analyses the impact of the main components of our method.
+The first row is the baseline, which corresponds to our implementation of TabBERT, starting from its publicly available code and keeping fixed all the main hyperparameters (e.g., the number of layers of the two Transformers, the number of heads, the emdedding size, etc.).
 In this baseline, the numerical features are quantized into discrete bins and treated as categorical {\em when input to the network}.
-Note that there is no Row or Time stamp masking nor label smoothing.
-The second row of the table shows the improvement obtained when the time stamp is split in 4 different fields.
-In the third row, we replace the discrete representation of the numerical features with our frequency-based representation (\cref{sec.Method}).
+Note that there is no Row or Time stamp masking nor Label Smoothing.
+The the Cross Entropy loss is the only loss used because the tokens of the quantized numerical features can be masked and predicted just like categorical tokens.
+The second row of the table shows the improvement obtained when the time stamp is split in 4 different fields, which corresponds to a significant performance improvement in both datasets and tasks.
+In the third row, we replace the discrete representation of the numerical features with our frequency-based representation (\Cref{sec.Method}).
 In this case, for each masked numerical field value $v$, we use a regression function, which consists in predicting the original scalar value of $v$ (before the frequency-based embedding).
-We use a squared difference between the predicted and the ground truth value as the loss function for these numerical features, which is summed to the cross entropy loss computed with the categorical features, using a relative loss weight of 50 for the former.
-In the subsequent row, the regression loss is replaced by the cross entropy (hence, no loss weight, see \cref{eq.masked-token-loss}).
-Finally, the last two rows show the results corresponding to standard and Neighborhood label smoothing, respectively. \cref{tab.ablation} shows that each component leads to an improvement, and the largest gain is obtained when introducing the frequency-based representation of the numerical values used jointly with the unified cross entropy loss.
+We use the squared difference between the predicted and the ground truth value as the loss function (MSE loss) for these numerical features, which is summed to the Cross Entropy loss computed with the categorical features.
+Note that, as mentioned in \Cref{sec.Method}, one of the problems when using two different loss functions is the necessity to weight their relative importance.
+In this ablation experiment, we set the MSE loss weight using a simple heuristic in which we compute the average MSE loss value and the average Cross Entropy loss value and we impose these two values to be equivalent using a relative weight (more details in \Cref{sec:hyperparameters}).
+Comparing this row with the baseline (first row), the improvement obtained when using a frequency-based numerical representation jointly with a regression loss is comparable with the introduction of the combinatorial time stamp.
+In row 4, the regression loss is replaced by the Cross Entropy loss, which is applied to numerical features using pseudo target labels (see \Cref{eq.masked-token-loss}).
+Comparing this row with the baseline, we obtain the largest relative improvement, which shows that using frequency-based numerical representations jointly with pseudo labels for the Cross Entropy can significantly boost the network performance.
+In row 5, the combinatorial time stamp is added to the setting of row 4, bringing an additional benefit.
+Finally, row 6 and row 7 show the results corresponding to the introduction of standard Label Smoothing and Neighborhood Label Smoothing, respectively.